samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 }
 ~~~~

-## Mobile application without backend servers
+## Mobile application

+Depending on if you have backend servers to work with your mobile application, you have different options to design your authentiction flows.

+### Without backend servers

-A mobile application, which does not have backend servers to work with, is less secure and cannot protect the client secret enough.
-Therefore, it is recommended to use the [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) in this type of applications.
+Lets call a mobile application that does not have backend servers to work with the standalone mobile app.
+This type of application is less secure and cannot protect the client secret enough.
+Therefore, it is recommended to use the [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) in a standalone mobile app.

 The Implicit method is straightforward to use.
 It takes one step for a mobile app to get the access token.
 Please consult the [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) for more details.
 The following are the examples of HTTP GET request sent by the mobile app: